Getting the Browser-Facing Certificate

 Generating the Certificate Signing Request (CSR)

 Using the key you made above, you must now create a Certificate Signing Request (CSR) file containing your public key, the DNS name to be certified and the name of your organisation.
-A CSR file can be generated by openssl:
+A CSR file can be generated using OpenSSL:

 openssl req -new -key my.key -out my.csr

-- The Organisation Name must exactly match the full formal name of your organisation as known to the CA. For JANET Certificate Service certificates, your local contact who deals with JANET Certificate Service certificate requests (the proxy) should be able to tell you the exact string to use: JANET(UK) will check this against public lists of educational organisations.
+• The Organisation Name must exactly match the full formal name of your organisation as known to the CA. For Jisc Certificate Service certificates, your local contact who deals with Jisc Certificate Service certificate requests (the proxy) should be able to tell you the exact string to use: Jisc will check this against public lists of educational organisations.
 For other CAs, the name must match the supporting paperwork which the CA will request from you.

-- The Organisational Unit given should reflect any existing practice within your organisation (faculty, department, etc.) For JANET Certificate Service certificates, guidelines may be available from your local proxy.
+• The Organisational Unit given should reflect any existing practice within your organisation (faculty, department, etc.) For Jisc Certificate Service certificates, guidelines may be available from your local proxy.

-- Finally, openssl may also ask for a "challenge password" and optional company name, both of which are usually left empty (the default).
+• Finally, OpenSSL may also ask for a "challenge password" and optional company name; we recommend you leave both of these empty.

 Make sure all of the information entered into the Certificate Signing Request is exactly what you want: it can't be changed after the certificate is issued.